-Clare Poole, our elections manager, said:
+Clare Poole, elections manager at Rochdale Borough Council, said:

 "It's the opportunity to have a say on who represents you on issues that affect our day to day lives, but time is running out to register.
 It's easy and only takes 5 minutes online – just visit our website.
 If you have turned 18 or if you have moved home recently it's particularly important that you act to ensure you are registered.
 The electoral register is also used for credit checks so if you're not you may find it harder to get a loan, mortgage, finance agreement or even a mobile phone contract.
 Registering is a legal obligation but most importantly, if you aren't registered you won't be able to exercise your democratic right in May."